Jan Stejskal (footballer, born 1997)

-Jan Stejskal (born 14 February 1997) is a Czech football player who plays for SK Slavia Prague as a goalkeeper.
+Jan Stejskal (born 14 February 1997) is a Czech professional footballer who plays for Pardubice, as a goalkeeper.

 Club career

+Early career

 On youth level he played for FK Pardubice.

 On 1 July 2015 he moved to FC Hradec Králové in the Czech First League.
-Since then he played for the first team just in 3 matches in the Czech Cup.
-He scored equalizer goal in 90. minute in the match against Spartak Slatiňany in the first round in 2018-19 Czech Cup.
+During his time at the club he did not make a league appearance, and was restricted to a handful of appearances in the Czech Cup between loans to other lower-league clubs.
+He scored a 93rd-minute equaliser to send his team's first round match against Spartak Slatiňany to extra time in the 2018-19 Czech Cup.

 On 1 July 2016 he was loaned back to Pardubice in the Czech National Football League.
 In six months long loan he played in 1 match in the Czech Cup.

-On 18 July 2017 he was loaned to SK Převýšov in the Bohemian Football League.
+On 18 July 2017 he was loaned to SK Převýšov in the third-tier Bohemian Football League.
 In six months long loan he played in 6 league matches and in 1 match in the Czech Cup.

 On 22 February 2018 he was loaned to Olympia Prague in Czech National Football League.
 In four months long loan he played in 13 league matches.

+First League breakthrough

 On 10 January 2019 he was loaned to FK Mladá Boleslav in Czech First League.
-In one year long loan he played in 1 league match for the first team and one league match for the reserve team (playing in the Bohemian Football League).
-On 1 January 2020 he moved to Mladá Boleslav on permanent basis.
+In one year long loan he played in one league match for the first team and one league match for the reserve team (playing in the Bohemian Football League).
+On 1 January 2020 he made his move to Mladá Boleslav permanent.
 He played in 13 league matches for the first team.

-On 9 September 2020 he was loaned to the Czech First League champion SK Slavia Prague.
-In four months long loan he did not play in any match.
-On 14 January 2021 he moved to Slavia Prague on permanent basis.
+Stejskal joined SK Slavia Prague on a half-season loan in September 2020.
+Despite not playing for the first team in his loan spell, he joined Slavia Prague on a permanent basis on 14 January 2021, signing a contract until June 2025.
 He made his debut for the first team in the Czech Cup match against Dukla Prague on 19 January 2021.
+He made his league debut for Slavia on 23 May 2021 in the 1–1 draw at Jablonec.

+Stejskal was loaned to Olomouc for the 2021–22 season, making seven league appearances.
+He then spent time on loan at Liberec, where he didn't make a league appearance, before returning to Slavia at the start of 2023.
+During the summer of 2023, he joined second-tier side Vyškov on loan.

+On 19 July 2024, Stejskal signed a three-year contract with Pardubice.